UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

     else:
         self.content.append(TextWrapper(str(content))

-Note that I added a ``str()`` call too -- so you can pass in anything -- it will get stringified -- this will be ugly for many objects, but will work fine for numbers and other simple objects.
+Note that I added a ``str()`` call too, so you can pass in anything and it will get stringified.
+This will be ugly for many objects, but will work fine for numbers and other simple objects.

 This is my favorite.

 Duck Typing on the Fly
 ----------------------

-The other option is to simply put both elements and text in the content list, and figure out what to do in the ``render()`` method.
+The other option is to simply put both elements and text in the content list and figure out what to do in the ``render()`` method.

-Again, you could type check -- but I prefer the duck typing approach, and EAFP:
+Again, you could type check, but I prefer the duck typing approach, and EAFP:

 .. code-block:: python